 We’ve never kept quiet when it comes to speaking out against invasive surgeries like LASIK on our blog.
-Over the years, LASIK surgery has become a popular surgical solution to various vision conditions, but LASIK’s popularity is finally fading, and for good reason.
-Needlessly invasive and not always effective, LASIK may be popular, but is far from being the best treatment option.
+Over the years, this surgery has become a popular surgical solution to various vision conditions, but LASIK’s popularity is finally fading, and for good reason.
+Needlessly invasive and not always effective, LASIK is far from being the best treatment option.

 However, like any trend, it seems that LASIK is finally falling out of popularity with a lot of patients.
 At the height of its popularity between 2000 and 2007, LASIK was the first choice for a lot of patients with vision problems.